Does hearing loss cause dementia?

 Research has come to light that is strong enough for the writers of the Lancet report to include hearing loss as one of the risks for dementia.
 And what was once a tenuous link appears to be getting stronger and stronger.

-A new study from the Johns Hopkins Bloomberg School of Public Health revealed that older adults with more severe hearing loss have a higher likelihood of dementia; however, the study also found that dementia risk is lower among hearing aid users compared to non-users.
+A 2023 study from the Johns Hopkins Bloomberg School of Public Health revealed that older adults with more severe hearing loss have a higher likelihood of dementia; however, the study also found that dementia risk is lower among hearing aid users compared to non-users.

 This nationally representative study analysed data from over 2,400 older adults and aligns with previous research indicating a potential link between hearing loss and dementia risk over time.